avolabs-io/nft-auction/README.md

   | All files                 | 100        | 100        | 100        | 100        |                  |
   | ------------------------- | ---------- | ---------- | ---------- | ---------- | ---------------- |

-## outBID Auctions
+## zNFT Auctions

-This repository contains the smart contracts source code for the outBID Auction Protocol (name subject to change).
+This repository contains the smart contracts source code for the zNFT Auction Protocol (name subject to change).
 The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.

-## How does the outBID auction functionality work?
+## How does the zNFT auction functionality work?

 The open source smart contract can be easily used in a permissionless and flexible manner to auction (or simply buy/sell) NFTs.
 Sellers and bidders are able to make customized auctions and bids that allow for a holistic NFT auction/sale mechanism.